zoxpx/pxdocs/content/reference/CLI/create-and-manage-volumes.md

 Snapshots are read-only.
 To restore a volume from a snapshot, use the `pxctl volume restore` command.

+### Related topics

+* For information about how to create snapshots of your Portworx volumes through Kubernetes, refer to the [Create and use snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page.

 ## Volume Clone

 In order to create a volume clone from a volume or snapshot, use the `pxctl volume clone` command.